banner-bg

 Programs that serve both younger and older children will require different equipment and materials to meet the needs and interests of each age group.
 Teachers may also require more training and resources to implement individualized care for each child.
 All of these things can impact your budget and should be taken into account when planning for a mixed-age classroom.

-Mixed-age classroom strategy
+Mixed-age classroom strategies

 The best way to handle a classroom with multiple ages is to be flexible and creative.
 Children won’t be grouped by age, so you have more freedom in teaching.
 Use that to create a unique plan each year.
 Some of the best strategies for mixed-age classrooms are:

-• Set up pairs: Encourage older children and younger children to cooperate and learn from each other by matching them up with a designated class buddy.
+Encourage older children and younger children to cooperate and learn from each other by matching them up with a designated class buddy.

-• Add variety to your lessons: When developing activities, games, or work for your class, create lessons that can be completed in small groups and modified to provide a challenge for children at all levels.
+When developing activities, games, or work for your class, create lessons that can be completed in small groups and modified to provide a challenge for children at all levels.

-• Provide open-ended materials: Children of all ages can benefit from open-ended materials or loose parts that can be used in multiple ways.
+Children of all ages can benefit from open-ended materials or loose parts that can be used in multiple ways.
 Children can create and explore on their own terms and observe others engaging in play.

 Fun activities for all ages